helendaisy/milestone-band-project/README.md

 The target audience for this site is anyone aged 10 to 100 who isn't currently a fan of or aware of the Foo Fighters.

-The information is split into simple bitesize areas rather than overloadng with details and content to highlight the key areas of the band so that users can decide quickly if they want to explore more.
+The information is split into simple bitesize areas rather than overloading with details and content to highlight the key areas of the band so that users can decide quickly if they want to explore more.
 The site should be responsive and suitable on all screen sizes and browsers.

 ### > User Goals